exercism/haskell/exercises/practice/collatz-conjecture/.approaches/introduction.md

-# Introduction

 This problem requires iteratively computing the next number in a sequence, until `1` is reached.

-## Approach: generate a list of steps
+# Approach: generate a list of steps

 ```haskell
 -- Using `iterate`